jxmot/laravel9-learning/HOSTING.md

 At the server go to "Databases -> MySQL® Databases":

-a) Create a new database, and give it an appropriate name.
+1) Create a new database, and give it an appropriate name.
     `[USER]_invapp_db` (the `[USER]` portion is automatic, you will be adding the `_invapp_db` part)

-b) create user(s) for the new database
-    `[USER]_invapp_user` (same as the database names)
+2) create user(s) for the new database `[USER]_invapp_user` (same as the database names)

 **NOTE**: cPanel does NOT indicate any database <-> user association.